HVAC systems often become a big point of concern while considering possible repairs before selling your house.

 Should I spend on a new HVAC system?

-This questions forms the ethos of the entire concern.
+This question forms the ethos of the entire concern.
 There are a number of factors to consider before making this decision.
 In any case, it is expected by every prospective homeowner that the HVAC system should be in working condition.

-Going in for a new system just before a sale can, at maximum, help you recoup half of the cost which you put into a new system.
-However, if the system is over 20 years old, it becomes a valid concern, putting your sale into jeopardy.
+Going in for a new system just before a sale can, at maximum, help you recoup half of the cost that you put into a new system.
+However, if the system is over 20 years old, it becomes a valid concern, putting your sale in jeopardy.
 Make sure you consult your broker to know the state of air conditioning equipment in your area for similar asking prices.

 Here are a few questions that will help you take the final call: